nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide

-`Bryan` is **desktop app for managing your tasks, optimised for use via a Command Line Interface** (CLI).
+`Bryan` is a **desktop app for managing your tasks, optimised for use via a Command Line Interface** (CLI).
 Complimented with a simple GUI inspired by the [Everforest](https://github.com/sainnhe/everforest) theme, `Bryan` is an efficient todo list for those who can type fast.

 - [Quick Start](#quick-start)
 - [Features](#features)